nickovs/flask-require/docs/tutorial.rst

     is destroyed when the request processing finishes.
 For :class:`.ContextRequire` to be useful some code needs to have run before the decorator is executed.
-    Fortunately the test functions called by :class:`.Require` and its subclasses can have side-effects that modify the request context :py:attr:`flask.g`.
+    Fortunately the test functions called by :class:`.Require` and its subclasses can have side effects that modify the request context :py:attr:`flask.g`.
     This allows you to write tests that put data into :py:attr:`flask.g` and then have later decorators that check values in that context.